-Have you ever had a close friendship with someone but were separated through consequences beyond your control?
-You move away from each other; get too busy to write or even call or just lose contact with them.
+Have you ever had a close friendship with someone but lost touch with them over the years?
+One of you moves away, gets too busy to write, or even call.
 You feel sad that all of those memories of shared experiences fade in your memory and evidently theirs too.
 So after a few years of trying to reconnect you both give up.

-My husband and I lived in New Orleans for eight years while he went to seminary.
-We enjoyed making some great friends with whom with shared many wonderful times: eating together, going out together, kidding around, and just sharing life events.
+While my husband and I lived in New Orleans for eight years while he earned his degree and doctorate, we enjoyed meeting some great friends.
+We shared many wonderful times: eating together, going out together, and just sharing life events.
 We helped each other out in times of need while we lived near each other too.

-After eight years my husband’s education was over and we moved away in search of new roots to set down where we could both work and have a family.
+After eight years my husband’s education was over and we moved away in search of jobs for him and a home where we could both work and have a family.
 After a teaching job in Mississippi, we moved back home to South Carolina for awhile.

 After graduation each of us couples moved off and lost touch with each other somehow over the years.

 Fast forward 8 years.
-My husband and I had finally found a small church for him to serve in; I was working in a hospital ICU/CCU; and we had a six year old son.
-We went to a crowded popular amusement park in Charlotte about an hour from our Rutherford County home.
+My husband and I finally found a small church for him to serve in; I found a position as an ICU/CCU Registered Nurse.
+Soon we had baby boy.
+When our son was 6 years old, we went to a crowded popular amusement park in Charlotte about an hour from our Rutherford County home.
 It was about 2 in the afternoon and we had just gotten off of the ride that spins around in the water and gets you soaking wet.

-Another couple we met in New Orleans was Sven and Chrissy.
-Sven gave my husband an off campus job with computers.
+Another couple we met in New Orleans was BK and PK.
+BK gave my husband an off campus job with computers.
 We soon found ourselves enjoying their company many weekend evenings after a 35 minute drive to their house.
 They enjoyed eating, talking with us and playing all kinds of table games, including Bridge.

-Sven and Chrissy had a baby girl whom we enjoyed playing with for a few years until we moved away in search of a place where my husband’s education could be put to good use.
+BK and PK had a baby girl whom we enjoyed playing with for a few years until we moved away in search of a place where my husband’s education could be put to good use.
 We stayed in touch with them long enough to know that later they had a set of twin daughters.

 Excitedly I got up and introduced myself.
-She instantly remembered me as part of the couple who gave their parents the wooden manger for Christmas when she was little.
-See story at https://joyful2beeblogs.com/2016/12/21/a-manger-of-memories/ .
+She instantly remembered me as part of the couple who gave their parents a wooden manger for Christmas when she was little.
+See story at https://joyful2beeblogs.com/2019/12/20/a-manger-of-memories/

 She then gave me the exciting news that her parents were moving to Simpsonville the following year!
-Since their move I have enjoyed several visits with Sven and Chrissy and was thankful to have their friendship after all of these years without them in my life.
+Since their move I have enjoyed several visits with B and PK and was thankful to have their friendship after all of those years without them in my life.